AndreaCarollo/ProgettoCorsoFollowMe/README.md

   - The build human interface

 To stop the code, quit the point cloud viewer.
 At the end of the execution, the mean computation time for each part of the code is printed.

+## Gesture Recognition - DEMO
+The gesture recognition demo uses a video, which can be find inside the folder at the link https://drive.google.com/drive/folders/1TqXJpjsKeTqzXTB9uVQv9fMZvPE-AGP5?usp=sharing.
+Once the video has been downloaded, put it in the main folder of the demo.
+Create a "build" folder inside the demo one, then compile the project inside "build" and execute Demo_GR.
+The code shows three windows:
+  - The RGB frame
+  - The region of interest for the hand
+  - The binary mask of the ROI